GuilhermeCCunha/angular-restaurant/README.md

  <img src="src/assets/home-page.png"/>

 This website is a Single-page application and was created using the Angular framework. in addition to the CRUD feature, this website also has the feature to choose between light or dark theme.
+The theme is stored in localStorage.

 ### Menu Page